Hebrews 2:2

 ON THE SPOKEN WORDS

 God also testifying with (sunepimartureo) them - God was continually (present tense) testifying thus giving additional testimony to that of the words spoken by Jesus and then by those who heard him.
-God corroborated their spoken testimony.
+The verb testifying with (sunepimartureo) does not mean they preached the Word and then 10 days later there were supernatural events but that when they preached, the supernatural activity could be clearly associated by the hearers with the person's proclamation thus adding the divine stamp of approval and authenticity, corroborating their spoken testimony.
+They proclaimed and God called the supernatural events to the witness stand to say "Their spoken words are from the Throne room, from Me!"
 It is as if Almighty God placed what they said in bold letters, italicized and followed with an exclamation point!
 When Jesus preached the gospel, He also did some things that made it even more believable.
-He said, "Though you do not believe Me, believe the works, that you may know and understand that the Father is in Me, and I in the Father."
-(Jn 10:38).
-When He claimed to be God and then did things that only God could do, He confirmed His divinity and, consequently, the truth of His message.
-On the Day of Pentecost Peter reminded his hearers that "Jesus the Nazarene [was] a man attested to you by God with miracles and wonders and signs."
+He said, "Though you do not believe Me, believe the (SUPERNATURAL) works, that you may know and understand that the Father is in Me, and I in the Father."
+(Jn 10:38+).
+When He claimed to be God and then did things that only God could do, the supernatural events confirmed His divinity and, consequently, the truth of His message.
+On the Day of Pentecost Peter also reminded his hearers that "Jesus the Nazarene [was] a man attested to you by God with miracles and wonders and signs."
 (Acts 2:22+)

 God gave similar confirming signs through the apostles, the first preachers of the gospel after Christ Himself.
 Many of their listeners no doubt said, “Why should we believe them?
 What proof do we have that their message is from God?
 There have always been false teachers.
 How can we know that these are true?”
-So God bore His apostles witness by giving them the ability to do what Jesus had done - signs, wonders, and miracles.
+So God provided His apostles supernatural witnesses (so to speak) by giving them the ability to do what Jesus had done - signs, wonders, and miracles.

 Spurgeon on God also testifying observes that "Those who doubt the truth of the gospel, or who say they do, are often found believing historical statements that are not half as well proved.
 A man sits down, and reads the book of the Gallic wars, and he believes that Julius Caesar wrote it; yet there is not a half or a tenth as much evidence to prove that he did write it as there is to prove that our Lord Jesus lived, and died, and rose again from the dead.
 The witness to the truth of these great matters of fact has been borne by God himself with signs, and wonders, and miracles.
 Honest and true men, apostles and others, have witnessed to them; and they have also been certified by Incarnate Deity, even by the Lord who deice to speak to us by his Spirit.
 We cannot, therefore, trifle with this gospel without incurring most serious guilt.
 Observe, then, that this gospel comes to us by Christ, and it is confirmed to us by His apostles, and further confirmed by those signs and wonders, and divers miracles, which God sent as the seals of apostolic teaching; so that this spell is not one about which we can raise any question whatever.
 It comes by a medium which we must not dare to question, it has confirming seals in it which it is blasphemous for us to dispute.
 Oh, how gladly should we receive it!
 How tenderly should we treat it?
 How devoutly grateful should we be for it; and how earnestly should we comply with all its requirements?
 This gospel of ours is stamped with the seal of God; He has set His mark upon it, to attest its genuineness and authority.
 The miraculous gifts of the Holy Spirit were the seal that the gospel was no invention of man, but that it was indeed the message of God.
 Gifts of healing, gifts of tongues, gifts of miracles of divers kinds, were God’s solemn declaration to man, “This is the gospel; this is My gospel which I send to you; therefore, refuse it not.”
 (Spurgeon's Expositional Commentary on Hebrews)